Guilherme-Vasconcelos/safenotes/docs/USAGE.md

 Make sure you pick a password you will remember, because recovering it is not possible without losing access to your notes.

-You can choose anything to be your password, but it is recommended that it is at least 16 characters long.

 ### Precautions

 - Although you are able to edit notes manually without using the safenotes script,